-Another KoreanClick report confirms that the number of unique mobile visitors for Google is not far off the two main players.
+KoreanClick also reported that the number of unique mobile visitors for Google is not far off the two main players.

 Regarding desktop searches, there seems to be a small movement for the positions four and five as Zum has overtaken Nate for the first time in numbers of unique searches.
 In December 2013 it recorded 46,217,797 unique searches compared to just 40,989,188 unique searches on Nate in the same period.